-The vision of NaKu is to combine bio and recycling.
+Learn more about the recycling process The vision of NaKu is to combine bio and recycling.
 Natural polymers should primarily be recycled.
-The two supreme disciplines of sustainability belong to a combination of regrowth and recycling.
-Therefore, we prefer to see our NaKu products in the synthetic material garbage bin.
-With our products, sorting, recycling and
+The two supreme disciplines of sustainability are a combination of regrowth and recycling.
+Therefore, we would prefer to see our NaKu products ending up in the recycling bin.

-Biopolymers can be produced from many different raw materials.
-All starch-containing plant products can be used as resources for natural polymer, including corn, potatoes, sunflowers, grain or sugar.
+Learn more about our raw materials Biopolymers can be produced from many different raw materials.
+All starch-containing plant products can be used as resources for natural polymers, including corn, potatoes, sunflowers, grain or sugar.
 NaKu uses a corn-based starch compound to produce their breathable fresh-storage bags.
-This corn originates from European agriculture and is GMO-free.
-In
+This corn originates from

-The basis of natural polymer is renewable raw material that is refined into a compound.
+Learn more about the basis of a natural polymer The basis of a natural polymer is a renewable raw material that is refined into a compound.
 The compound is a fine, grainy substance that can be further processed.
-Depending on its intended use, either corn starch or lactic acid will be the source.
-However, bioplastics cannot be created using only these
+Depending on its intended use, either corn starch or lactic acid will

-The term “Biopolymers” is broad and abstract.
-There is no uniform definition yet.
+The term “biopolymers” is broad and abstract.
+There is no uniform or legal definition.
 All products that are either made from renewable raw material or are biodegradable can be considered biopolymers.
-That means that even PVC, with only 20 percent renewable share, can be called a biopolymer.
-Therefore, a lot of
+That means that even PVC with only a 20 percent renewable share can be called a biopolymer.
+There are

-Why should I buy NaKu products?
-Natural polymer produced by NaKu has numerous advantages over traditional material.
-NaKu is non-toxicTraditional polymers can emit pollutants like plasticizers (bisphenol A) to their surroundings.
-In contrast, all components of natural polymer are readily degradable in
+Learn more about the advantages of natural polymer Why should I buy NaKu products?
+Natural polymers produced by NaKu have numerous advantages over traditional material.
+NaKu is non-toxicTraditional polymers can emit pollutants like plasticisers (bisphenol A) to their surroundings.
+In contrast, all components of natural polymers are readily degradable in

+Learn about the production process of natural polymers.
 To process natural polymer into a desired form, there are different methods that are ideal for each area of application.
-Each procedure starts with the fusing of the compound in a machine that works similarly to a heated meat grinder.
-NaKu mostly works with the following procedures: Injection molding: The
+Each procedure starts with the fusing of the compound in a machine that works similarly to a meat grinder, but hot.
+NaKu

-There are several options to make use of NaKu products at the end of their life cycle.
+Learn more about the biodegradability There are several options to make use of NaKu products at the end of their life cycle.
 Natural polymer is biodegradable.
-This means that it is compostable in accordance to the DIN standard EN 13432 and therefore fulfills the requirement to degrade to biogenic material within
+This means that it is compostable in accordance to european standard EN 13432 and therefore fulfills the requirement to degrade to biogenic material within

-First, mix 1/4 liter of whole milk with two tablespoons of vinegar in a pot and heat it.
+Make natural plastic yourself at home First, mix 1/4 liter of whole milk with two tablespoons of vinegar in a pot and heat it.
 Make sure that the mixture does not cook!
 Stir constantly during heating.
 The milk flocks out and first lumps of natural plastic are being formed.
 Use